minprog/app-studio/40 Projects/30 Watch List/10 Assignment.md

 Your task is to build an app according to the description above.
 On top of that, there are some specific requirements to take into account:

+- Your app should properly display on devices of various dimensions.

-- Your app should support rotation of the user interface.
+- Your app should properly support rotation of the user interface.

+- Your app's back navigation should always be simple.

 - Your app should use standard list views combined with an adapter (Android) or delegation (iOS).

 - Your app should save and persist the list of movies using `SharedPreferences` (Android) or `NSUserDefaults` (iOS).

-- The app's back navigation should always be simple.

-- No need to use the API in an efficient manner.
+Note: no need to use the API in an efficient manner.
 Normally, you would cache all data that you get from the API, so not to overload it with duplicate requests as your user browses the app.
 For now, you can simply request the data again whenever you need it!

 ## Getting started